Lyra McKee Bursary Scheme 2023

 The Lyra McKee Journalism Training Bursary was inspired by Lyra’s determination to become an investigative journalist despite personal disability, the need to care for her disabled mother as well as fighting the in-built bias against working-class entrants to journalism.

-Launched in 2019, this will be our third intake (the 2020 bursary scheme was postponed due to the global Covid-19 pandemic).
+Launched in 2019, this will be our fourth intake (the 2020 bursary scheme was postponed due to the global Covid-19 pandemic).

-#CIJLyraMcKee provides cutting edge investigative journalism training (online courses and in-person #CIJSummer Investigative Journalism Conference 2022), and regular online mentoring from leading investigative journalists, culminating in a “Pitch to the Editors” Day, when the trainees pitch their stories to working UK editors.
-It is a tough and very practical training programme.
+#CIJLyraMcKee provides cutting edge investigative journalism training (online courses and in-person #CIJSummer Investigative Journalism Conference 2023), and regular online mentoring from leading investigative journalists, culminating in a “Pitch to the Editors” Day, when the trainees pitch their stories to working UK editors.

 “I think it’s a really generous scheme that genuinely wants to equip people with the skills to further themselves.
 The addition of mentoring felt vital to me.
 I’ve been for job interviews where the interviewer was very impressed with the fact I was on the scheme.
 Thanks so much.”